 A few examples of how Pfizer is engaging with patients are listed below:

-- Clinical Benefit: Pfizer recognises that the clinical benefit of the breakthroughs that we develop is incomplete without evidence that our medicines are meaningfully and favourably addressing outcomes that are priorities for patients.
-Pfizer’s Patient-Centered Outcomes Assessment function is dedicated to ensuring that clinical benefit is defined from the patient perspective by measuring what is meaningful to patients using patient centered outcomes assessment tools.
+Clinical Benefit: Pfizer recognises that the clinical benefit of the breakthroughs that we develop is incomplete without evidence that our medicines are meaningfully and favourably addressing outcomes that are priorities for patients.
+Pfizer’s Patient-Centered Outcomes Assessment function is dedicated to ensuring that clinical benefit is defined from the patient perspective by measuring what is meaningful to patients using patient-centered outcome assessment tools.

 Patient engagement can help guide development of therapies and vaccines to meet the needs, priorities and preferences of patients and the broader community.
 Discussions with patients, carers and patient organisations that are based upon mutual respect and independence can facilitate the achievement of mutual goals.